canada-ca/digital-playbook-guide-numerique/en/7-iterate-improve-frequently.md

 **[TODO: Add/revise checklist items]**

+- Use agile **(Build It Right - OneGC Architectural Checklist (draft))**
+  - Be an agile Developer: Develop in an iterative manner, with key stakeholders participation from the beginning, releasing minimum viable product as soon as possible and iteratively building out functionality
+  - Be an agile administrator: Promote DEVOPS and automate, monitor and unify all platform and software construction from testing to release and infrastructure management

 #### Alpha stage

 - test hypotheses and underlying assumptions with several prototypes **(Digital Service Standard (AU))